agrimetrics/api-examples/README.md

 ## GraphQL Examples

 [Examples and tutorials](./graphql-examples/README.md) of how to use Agrimetrics' GraphQL API.
 This API provides access to all of our queryable data, including premium data such as field boundaries and satellite observations of fields (*Verde* data -- see below).

+## SAR Examples

+A notebook demonstrating how to train a crop growth model to SAR data.

 ## Verde Examples